Emilyrb/MastermindRemake/README.md

 # MastermindRemake
-Similar remake to the game Mastermind
+Similar remake to the game Mastermind.

 Instructions

 Click the largre circles to change the colours for your guess and click submit to check whether the code is wrong/right.